Ronald Max “Ted” Clower, 81, of Glen White gained his wings on December 13, 2019 at Raleigh Gener Hospital.

 To honor and celebrate his memory the family will hold a service at a later date.

-To send flowers to Ronald Max "Ted" Clower's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ronald Max "Ted" Clower, please visit our floral store.